awsdocs/aws-iot-docs/developerguide/iot-create-rule.md

 }
 ```

-The following is an example payload file with a rule that pushes data to Amazon Elasticsearch Service:
+The following is an example payload file with a rule that pushes data to Amazon OpenSearch Service:

 ```
 {